k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

 make E2E_TEST=TestOperator/CreateMultiDatacenterCluster e2e-test
 ```

-There is also a target that does all of the above in a single step (this will destroy and recreate the clusters every
+There is also a target that does all of the above in a single step (**NOTE:** this will destroy and recreate the clusters every
 time, so probably not the one to use if you're running a test repeatedly):

 ```shell